Carnival Legend: Bottle smashing issue

-On August 21, 2002, during the christening ceremony, Judi Dench took three attempts to smash the bottle against the ship's hull, aided by ship's captain Claudio Cupisti.
+On 21 August 2002, during the christening ceremony, Judi Dench took three attempts to smash the bottle against the ship's hull, aided by ship's captain Claudio Cupisti.
 The third attempt successfully smashed the bottle but Dench was sprayed with champagne as a result.

 Listing

-On July 13, 2005, Carnival Legend departed Tortola and was heading back to New York City.
+On 13 July 2005, Carnival Legend departed Tortola and was heading back to New York City.
 At 5:10 PM, the ship suddenly listed to the port side while making a hard starboard turn, resulting in some minor injuries.
 The crew announced afterwards that there had been a computer glitch.
 The ship's promenade had to be closed for several hours due to broken glass.

-On August 29, 2016 at approximately 6:15 pm PT while sailing to Victoria, British Columbia, the turning valve in one of the ship's four engines failed, causing the ship to make a hard port side turn and list to the port side.
+On 29 August 2016 at approximately 6:15 pm PT while sailing to Victoria, British Columbia, the turning valve in one of the ship's four engines failed, causing the ship to make a hard port side turn and list to the port side.
 Captain Giuseppe Gazzano had manually controlled the ship towards Victoria as safety precaution.
 There were no reported serious injuries but the ship arrived at Victoria two hours behind schedule.

 Engine room overheating

-On August 3, 2005, around 22:00, heavy smoke was seen coming from the lower levels towards the bow of the ship.
+On 3 August 2005, around 22:00, heavy smoke was seen coming from the lower levels towards the bow of the ship.
 Passengers were requested to move to the upper, open decks.
 The cruise director announced that "there was a problem in the engine room and that something had overheated".
 Passengers remained in the open air until the issue was corrected.

-Passenger death
+Passenger suicide

-During a May 20, 2006 cruise, a 35-year-old passenger from Plumstead, Pennsylvania, was presumed dead after jumping off the Carnival Legend at 1 am on Saturday, May 27, 2006.
+During a 20 May 2006 cruise, a 35-year-old passenger from Plumstead, Pennsylvania, was presumed dead after jumping off the Carnival Legend at 1 am on Saturday, 27 May 2006.
 He was reported to have jumped out of his balcony room after an argument with his wife in front of his children, 450 miles northeast of Florida.
 The ship remained in the vicinity for eleven hours, delaying the Legends arrival back to New York City the following day until 8 pm.
 Coast Guard officials were sent out to aid in the search, but his body was never located.